feO2x/Light.GuardClauses/README.md

 **Light.GuardClauses** has support for [.NET analyzers / FxCopAnalyzers](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/overview) with the `ValidatedNotNullAttribute`.
 Analyzers will know when an assertion validated that a parameters is not null and consequently, CA1062 will not be raised.

 Furthermore, **Light.GuardClauses** has support for ReSharper since version 4.x.
 Via [Contract Annotations](https://www.jetbrains.com/help/resharper/Contract_Annotations.html), R# knows when assertions do not return a null value and thus removes squiggly lines indicating a possible `NullReferenceException`.
+Since version 10.1.0, Light.GuardClauses also annotates assertions that do not iterate over an `IEnumerable<T>` with ReSharper's `NoEnumerationAttribute` - ReSharper will then not indicate a "Possible multiple enumeration" (thanks to [cdonnellytx](https://github.com/cdonnellytx) for this contribution).

 **Light.GuardClauses** supports C#8 Nullable Reference Types since version 8.0.